stephenjohnlimb/boot/K8s.md

 #### Using Docker in 'primary'
 Let's say you want to build docker images from within your 'primary' vm.

+There is a separate [set of examples that show building and deploying a container](BuildAndDeployAContainer.md).

 You can do that by installing docker or buildAh etc.
 ```
 sudo apt-get install docker